submerged-in-matrix/Patterns-Matter/README.md

 ## Why This Exists

 Every ML project in materials science follows the same arc: **raw data → featurization → model → results**.
 But datasets scatter across Jupyter notebooks, Google Drive folders, and local directories.
 Results lose their link to the exact feature matrix that produced them.
-Six months later, you can't reconstruct which version of the band gap data gave you that R² of 0.94.

 **Patterns Matter** is a toy-scale but architecturally deliberate relational database that solves this by mapping the full pipeline — `Raw Data → Featurized Data → Results` — as first-class, queryable records.
 Every dataset entry links to its source, featurization method, and downstream results.
 Every result links back to the model and feature matrix that produced it.